calestar/my-config/README.md

 > Note: `check-codestyle` uses `isort`, `black` and `darglint` library

-Update all dev libraries to the latest version using one comand
+Update all dev libraries to the latest version using one command

 ```bash
 make update-dev-deps